JoaoGadelha/WeatherFinder/README.md

+# Weather Finder

-#React application based on the OpenWeather API to display weather information on a queried location.
+React application based on the OpenWeather API to display weather information on a queried location.

 Live site: https://joaoricardotg-weatherfinder.netlify.app